oakmac/standard-clojure-style-js/README.md

 ## Command Line Usage

-This npm package exposes a simple command-line tool to help format your Clojure projects.
+This npm package exposes a command-line tool to help format your Clojure projects.
 You may wish to run this as a git hook, via continuous integration, an editor integration, etc.

 If you have Node.js installed on your system, you can try out Standard Clojure Style with the `npx` command: